-[Update: Spirit Shareholders Reject Frontier Merger] Frontier And Spirit Plan To Merge And Create An Even Larger Terrible Airline
+[Spirit Files For Bankruptcy After Frontier Declines To Merge] Frontier And Spirit Plan To Merge And Create An Even Larger Terrible Airline

 DDMS IconNever Miss Another Deal - Follow DansDeals on Facebook

-Update: After nearly 6 months of back and forth offers as Frontier and JetBlue improved their bids to acquire Spirit, Frontier refused to improve their last offer and Spirit shareholders have rejected Frontier’s merger offer.
+Update, 7/27/22: After nearly 6 months of back-and-forth offers as Frontier and JetBlue improved their bids to acquire Spirit, Frontier refused to improve their last offer and Spirit shareholders have rejected Frontier’s merger offer.
 Spirit’s board, which has strongly preferred merging with Frontier, will now consider whether to merge with JetBlue or remain an independent airline.

 Frontier and Spirit announced today that they plan on merging to create the 5th largest US airline.
 Frontier will control 51.5% of the combined company.
 The airlines hope to complete the merger in the second half of this year.